TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 ------------------

 - Is it online, or offline?
 If online did people receive links?
 What do they do if they have lost it?
 - Is feedback mandatory?
 What accountability mechanisms are there?
-Will you publish the shame list online or raise it inbetween rounds?
+Will you publish the shame list online or raise it in between rounds?
 - Who will be submitting feedback on who?
 Do trainees do so?
 - Remind teams that only one of their feedbacks count; they should coordinate who is doing it.
 - What is the feedback scale?
 What does it correspond to?
 Common sources of confusion: